 You can also try adding raw potato starch or banana flour to smoothies.
 Generally you want to aim for about 15 – 30 grams daily for active healing (meaning you’re trying to lose weight, stabilize blood sugar, or heal your gut).
 Start with 1/4 – 1/2 tsp in smoothies and work up from there.

 Other grains and legumes are sources of RS too, but not everyone will be able to tolerate those foods.
 See a full list here.
+This article is a great tutorial on RS with helpful ways to add it to your diet.

 3. Anti-inflammatory foods should be the foundation of any gut healing program.
 If you have candida, parasites, dysbiosis (bad bacteria overgrowth) or leaky gut, your digestive tract is inflamed.
 If this inflammation goes unchecked, it eventually becomes systemic (source and source) causing impaired immunity and increasing your disease risk.